isniz/isniz/checklist.md

-# Making checklist for testing a Gmail
+# Mind map & Checklist

-Suppose we'd want to test how sending emails via Google works ("Compose" feature).
-For this, we have to prepare a comprehensive list of checks, that later will be used for actual manual testing.
-Writing a checklist helps overcome human memory imperfections.
-The more complex tested system is, the more necessary becomes a mind map of a system, which is the base of our future checklist.
-So the whole process consists of two components:
+Suppose we'd want to test if some web application works as intended.
+For this, we have to prepare a comprehensive list of checks, that later will be used as a base for actual manual testing.
+Writing a checklist helps overcome human memory imperfections — you can not remember everything you later want to check.
+Moreover, the more complex tested system is, the more necessary becomes a mind map of a system, the visual representation of system capabilities.
+Often checklists are made with an eye on mind map.

+Let's test how sending emails via Gmail works ("Compose" feature).
+As said above, the whole process will consist of two main steps:

 ## Overview
-1. Creating a mind map
+1. Creating a **mind map**
-2. Writing a checklist based on mind map
+2. Writing a **checklist** based on mind map

-Google mail [has a manual](https://support.google.com/mail), so the checklist will be written according to it.
+Gmail [has a manual](https://support.google.com/mail), so the checklist will be written according to it.
 If the function is not described in manual, a check will be set with just assuming result.

 ## 1. Creating a mind map

-Gmail's "Compose" greets us with a new window at the right bottom corner of a browser:
+Gmail's *Compose* greets us with a new window at the right bottom corner of a
+browser:

 ![Compose window](images/gmail_window.png)

 We have to click through every clickable entity and register visually how system responds.
-There are text fields, menus, submenus, dropdowns, radiobuttons, etc. For future convenience, I also write these types alongside with names of functions.
+There are text fields, menus, submenus, dropdowns, radiobuttons, etc.
+For future convenience, We will also write these types alongside with names of functions.
 After this tedious process the mind map is ready.
 You can see it below.

 <img src="images/mindmap.png" width=800px>

 ## 2. Writing a checklist

 Now we have to come up with a few checks for every branch of a mind map tree.
-This checks all should find system capable of performing tasks it was designed for
-(positive check) and adequately respond to user's possible wrong actions at the same time (negative check).
+This checks all should find system capable of performing tasks it was designed for (positive check) and adequately respond to user's possible wrong actions at the same time (negative check).
 The checks are also have smoke, critical path, or extended priority, and I register that.

 ### Control panel